Jargon File. The Jargon File is a glossary of computer programmer slang.

 Many years after the original book went out of print, Eric Raymond picked it up, updated it and republished it as the New Hacker's Dictionary.
 Unfortunately, in the process, he essentially destroyed what held it together, in various ways: first, by changing its emphasis from Lisp-based to UNIX-based (blithely ignoring the distinctly anti-UNIX aspects of the LISP culture celebrated in the original); second, by watering down what was otherwise the fairly undiluted record of a single cultural group through this kind of mixing; and third, by adding in all sorts of terms which are "jargon" only in the sense that they're technical.
 This page, however, is pretty much the original, snarfed from MIT-AI around 1988. -- jpd.]
 Verb doubling: a standard construction is to double a verb and use i as a comment on what the implied subject does.

-In computer network engineering, a Request for Comments ( RFC ) is a memorandum published by the Internet Engineering Task Force (IETF) describing methods, behaviors, research, or innovations applicable to the working of the Internet and Internet-connected systems.
-Through the Internet Society , engineers and computer scientists may publish discourse in the form of an RFC, either for peer review or simply to convey new concepts, information, or (occasionally) engineering humor.
+An RFC is authored by engineers and computer scientists in the form of a memorandum describing methods, behaviours, research, or innovations applicable to the working of the Internet and Internet-connected systems.
+It is submitted either for peer review or simply to convey new concepts, information, or (occasionally) engineering humour.
 The IETF adopts some of the proposals published as RFCs as Internet standards.
-Request For Comments documents were invented by Steve Crocker in 1969 to help record unofficial notes on the development of the ARPANET .
+Request for Comments.
+Official Internet Protocol Standards.

 This list is updated daily.
 Search RFCs by number, title, keywords, author, and more.
 Includes the STD, BCP, and FYI subseries identifiers.
 Hyperlinks to RFCs and errata, if any.
 Useful for finding all RFCs on a particular topic and tracing the relationships among them.
 RFC Errata Published RFCs never change.
 RFC Bibliographic Listing Listing of bibliographic entries for all RFCs, formatted for use in a References section of an RFC.